Guillermo del Toro's unrealized projects: The Meg

+In 2005, del Toro was set to produce The Meg when the project was being developed at New Line Cinema.

 The Call of the Sea

 In 2006, del Toro boarded Chilean director Jorge Olguin's horror film project The Call of the Sea as an executive producer.
 Leonor Varela was cast in the role of a marine biologist who discovers the connection between her family's past and the legend of a ghost ship that seeks the souls of fishermen.

 Born

 In 2007, it was announced that del Toro would produce Born, a film using a combination of live action and stop-motion and elements from film such as The Sixth Sense, The Wicker Man, Rosemary's Baby, and Straw Dogs.
 Alongside del Toro, Lawrence Gordon and Lloyd Levin were listed as producers, with Clive Barker executive producing.
 Jennifer Connelly and Paul Bettany were set to star as husband and pregnant wife Joe and Vanessa, whose lives are shattered when they settle in an idyllic English town where the locals are almost too friendly, to raise their unborn child and for Joe to build his claymation workshop, when his claymation cartoons start to come to life and reenact his nightmares about a young girl's murder.
 The Chiodo Brothers, known for Killer Klowns from Outer Space, were set to create the animation.